FAQ: Teaching Innovation Grant

 I am a graduate student.
 Can I apply as a principal investigator?

-Graduate students are encouraged to apply as a co-PI or form teams with a UCLA faculty member who completed the STE.
+Graduate students are encouraged to apply as a co-PI or form teams with a UCLA faculty member who maintains full-time status and security of employment.
 In some cases, a team of graduate students may apply without a faculty lead; these exceptions would be vetted with the EPIC Leadership and Instructional Designer prior to application.

 I am a Community College EPIC Fellow.
 Can I apply as a principal investigator?

-Community College EPIC Fellows are encouraged to apply as a co-PI with a UCLA faculty member who completed an EPIC STE.
+Community College EPIC Fellows are encouraged to apply as a co-PI with a UCLA faculty member who maintains full-time status and security of employment.

 Can I apply as a team member for more than one Teaching Innovation Grant?